Planning on traveling with young kids? Here’s some practical advice about traveling with a baby, toddler, or preschooler.

 If you have the sort of baby that’s up every hour of the night or screams themselves to sleep, then it’s probably best to keep your zombie-like self at home.
 No one appreciates a screaming baby in the middle of the night, even if you are in your own hotel room.

-Babies who can sleep for 4-hour chunks of time and don’t seem to mind where they sleep (stroller, carrier, on a blanket on the floor) are perfect for travelling.
+Babies who can sleep for 4-hour chunks of time and don’t seem to mind where they sleep (stroller, carrier, on a blanket on the floor) are perfect for traveling.

-–I had one of each type of baby, so this comes from a certain amount of experience.–
+–I had one of each type of baby, so this advice comes from experience!–

-Here are some reasons why it’s actually quite easy to take a chilled out baby backpacking:
+Here are some reasons why it’s actually quite easy to take a chilled-out baby traveling:

 - They fly for free, and if you book ahead you can get a bassinet seat which means extra legroom!

 - You don’t have to worry about feeding them or keeping them entertained.
 They’re usually pretty happy being carried along to whatever restaurant or museum you want.
-The only tricky thing is if you are formula feeding.
-Then you’ll need to make sure you have access to safe drinking water.
+The only trick is if you are formula feeding, then you’ll need to make sure you have access to safe drinking water.

 - A happy, chirpy baby is universally loved.
-Travelling with a baby is a sure way to get more chances to interact with locals.
+Traveling with a baby is a sure way to get more chances to interact with locals.

-Here are a few advantages of backpacking with a toddler:
+Here are a few advantages of traveling with a toddler: